vulkano-rs/vulkano/README.md

 - `vulkano-util` provides a variety of utility functions to streamline certain common operations such as device and swapchain creation.
 - `vulkano-win` provides a safe link between vulkano and the `winit` library which can create a window to render to.
-- `vk-sys` contains raw bindings for Vulkan.
-We used these binding previously in Vulkano, but now they are deprecated as we have migrated to Ash.
-However, the subproject is still in maintenance for legacy purposes, and you can use it even if you don't care about Vulkano.

 In order to run tests, run `cargo test --all` at the root of the repository.
 Make sure your Vulkan driver is up to date before doing so.